-Mobipocket Reader Desktop is a fully-featured reading solution.
-It has an intuitive interface, annotations and even a dictionary search when configured properly.
+A fully-featured reading solution with an intuitive interface, annotations and even a dictionary search

-Tom's eTextReader reads rtf, html and txt files.
+- Tom's eTextReader reads rtf, html and txt files.
 Useful features are opening files directly from zip archives and a downloading tool for Project Gutenberg files.
 But the entire software is a little bit outdated.
 It lacks support for some commonly used formats.
-You can check this out at http://www.fellnersoft.at/eTR.htm.

-yBook, is a beautiful piece of software whose main aim is to provide a 'paper book' experience on the computer screen.
+- yBook is a beautiful piece of software whose main aim is to provide a 'paper book' experience on the computer screen.
 It even allows you to choose what color your pages are and provides a default two-page layout (which can be changed).
 It opens .txt, .pdb, .rtf and .htm files.
 This also has a Project Gutenberg downloader.
-If you want a simple reader that gives you a book like relaxed read then this is it.
-You can check this out at http://www.spacejock.com/yBook.html.
+If you want a simple reader that gives you a book-like relaxed read then this is it.

 You might want to check out these articles too: